What is effective communication? 13 steps to improve it

 • Providing praise when and where due.

-• Actively build team trust, by practicing appropriate trust-building activities, such as:
+However, we can help it along by practicing appropriate trust-building activities, such as:

 • Back-to-back drawing — a trust-building game where two people sit back-to-back and provide each other with instructions on how to draw abstract shapes they’re tasked with,